sleepingkingstudios/cuprum/README.md

     end

 # Calls find_book_command with the id, which queries for the book and returns a
-# result with a value of the book and no errors.
+# result with a value of the book and no error.
 Then, the first tap_result
 # block is evaluated, calling the render method and passing it the book via the
 # result.value method.
 Because the result is passing, the next block is skipped.
 # Finally, the result of find_book_command is returned unchanged.